kevinresol/flixel-rpg/README.md

 ## About

 An RPG framework based on HaxeFlixel, including a set of essential components to build an RPG such as:
-- item/inventory/equipment system
+- Item/inventory/equipment system
-- trade system
+- Trade system
 - AI system
-- stats (attributes) system
+- Stats (attributes) system
-- dialog system
+- Dialog system

 ... and more (maybe multiplayer in the future)

 ## Install